cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ---

 ## Academic Talks {#talks}
-- **No Single Approach Fits All: Testing Two Generations of Structural Equation Modeling Estimation** — 23rd Annual Society of Multivariate Experimental Psychology (SMEP) Conference, University of Notre Dame, IN, USA. *Oct 2025*
+- **No single approach fits all: Testing two generations of structural equation modeling estimation** — 23rd Annual Society of Multivariate Experimental Psychology (SMEP) Conference, University of Notre Dame, IN, USA. *Oct 2025*
-- **Chaotic Behaviors in Opinion Dynamics Models Influenced by External Forces** — 25th International Symposium on Advanced Intelligent Systems (ISIS 2024), Himeji, Japan. *Nov 2024*
+- **Chaotic behaviors in opinion dynamics models influenced by external forces** — 25th International Symposium on Advanced Intelligent Systems (ISIS 2024), Himeji, Japan. *Nov 2024*
-- **Integrative Classification Framework in Machine Learning for Small Samples and High-Dimensional Imbalanced Data** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2023*
+- **Integrative classification framework in machine learning for small samples and high-dimensional imbalanced data** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2023*
-- **Sequence Analysis for Classification: Proposing a New Hybrid Markov Model – Machine Learning Approach** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2022*
+- **Sequence analysis for classification: Proposing a new hybrid Markov model–machine learning approach** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2022*
-- **Prediction of Suicide Attempt by Bipolar Disorder Patients with Machine Learning Algorithms** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *May 2021*
+- **Prediction of suicide attempt by bipolar disorder patients with machine learning algorithms** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *May 2021*

 ---